 The ubiquity of edge-of-stability minimization in deep learning~\cite{cohen2022gradient}, at odds with the intuition gained from most physical systems, presents an opportunity for new understanding and for the exploration of alternative optimization techniques.
-We think that dynamical loss functions~\cite{ruiz2021tilting} can allow us to tackle both questions~\footnote{Code reproducing some of our main results can be found at https://github.com/miguel-rg/dynamical-loss-functions.}.
-These loss functions -- weighted by class with weights that oscillate during minimization -- are reminiscent of other oscillating strategies in biological systems, materials science and physics that lead to better solutions~\cite{murugan2019bioinspired, murugan2021roadmap, mustonen2009fitness, di2024emergent, cairns2022strong, falk2023learning}.
-We think that studying the interplay between edge-of-stability minimization and dynamical loss functions can pave the path for understanding how the topography of the loss function landscape shapes learning and how modifying this topography can improve the behavior of deep learning.
+We think that dynamical loss functions~\cite{ruiz2021tilting} can allow us to tackle both questions.
+These loss functions -- weighted by class with weights that oscillate during minimization -- have been shown to improve training at the same time that they transform the topology of the landscape~\cite{ruiz2021tilting}; and they are reminiscent of other oscillating strategies in biological systems, materials science and physics that lead to better solutions~\cite{murugan2019bioinspired, murugan2021roadmap, mustonen2009fitness, di2024emergent, cairns2022strong, falk2023learning}.